Keto Blueberry Shortcake in a Mug

 a ramekin with blueberry shortcake in it and berries nearby

-Sweet and soft, this keto blueberry shortcake in a mug is the perfect summer dessert.
-The first bite is all fresh blueberry juice and buttery cake, and it only gets better from there.
+Sweet and soft, this is the keto dessert I reach for when I want something warm and real without turning on the oven.
+The first bite is all fresh blueberry juice and buttery cake, and it only gets better as you work through it.

-It’s quick and easy to make.
-Since it’s made in a mug, it’s naturally portion-controlled.
-The total net carb count is just 5 grams, so you get a real dessert without blowing your macros.
+Since it’s made in a single mug, it’s naturally portion-controlled.
+The total net carb count is just 5 grams, so I get a proper dessert without wrecking my macros.

 whipped cream and berries on top of a mug cake

-Berries are one of the best fruits on keto.
+Berries are one of the best fruits for low carb eating.
 Fresh blueberries have slightly more carbs than raspberries or strawberries, but they still fit just fine.
-They have 12 grams of carbs per 100 grams (about 3 handfuls).
-Just keep portions small since the carbs add up fast.
-I use 8-10 blueberries in my mug cake, which comes out to 1-2 grams of net carbs.
+They clock in at 12 grams of carbs per 100 grams (about 3 small handfuls).
+I use 8-10 blueberries in my mug cake, which comes out to 1-2 grams of net carbs for the whole thing.

-In this recipe, I use a mixture of almond and coconut flour to keep it low-carb.
-If you need a nut-free option, you can use sunflower seed flour instead.
-It measures cup for cup with almond flour.
+I use a mix of almond flour and coconut flour to keep the carbs low and the texture right.
+If you need a nut-free option, sunflower seed flour swaps in cup for cup with almond flour.
+I use the same flour logic in my almond flour cookies.

 whipped cream on top of a short cake with blueberries and purple flowers